lldpd/lldpd/.github/ISSUE_TEMPLATE/bug.md

+---
+name: Bug report
+about: Create a bug report
+labels: "bug"
+---

 This is an example of bug report.
 Try to adapt it to your case.
 When putting code snippets (logs, commands), put them between triple backquotes: